-- 240 hours of practical ministry experience in the form of internship provides hands-on experience under a formal mentor as the student prepares to candidate in churches or to go on to seminary for further preparation.
+- 6 weeks to 6 months of practical ministry experience in the form of internship provides hands-on experience under a formal mentor as the student prepares to candidate in churches or to go on to seminary.

 - Students can participate in the Advanced Ministry Experience program

 - Substitutes Service and Outreach requirements for pastoral related activities, including discipleship, evangelism/outreach, prayer, preaching and visitation.